laurenemilyto/Excel_challenge/README.md

 2.	<h2>What are some limitations of this dataset?</h2>
      <br>a.
 This is likely a small sample size of Kickstarter campaigns during that time period, potentially skewed towards theater campaigns.
      <br>b.
-Economic conditions influence donations, which in turn influence campaign success in turn, and are not factored into the data.
+Economic conditions influence donations, which in turn influence campaign success and are not factored into the data.
      <br>c.
-Campaign success here is defined as the campaign being fully funded, but there may be other factors to consider<b> like number of backers, backer rewards     received, the creator’s health and wellbeing, etc.
+Campaign success here is defined as the campaign being fully funded, but there may be other factors to consider like the number of backers, backer rewards received, the creator’s health and wellbeing, etc.
      <br>d.
-Kickstarter’s product has evolved over the years, and the data does not factor in the overall number of Kickstarter users.
-Platform advertising, platform changes made and total number of users may have had an effect on campaign success as well.
+Kickstarter’s product has evolved over the years, and the data does not factor in the overall number of Kickstarter users as its success has grown.
+Platform advertising, product changes made and total number of users may have had an effect on campaign success as well.

 3.	<h2>What are some other possible tables and/or graphs that we could create?</h2>
      <br>a.
 It would be interesting to compare countries and the number of backers for successful campaigns to see which countries Kickstarter campaigns fared well in during this time period, using a bar chart.